JMAlego/PyDMX/README.md

     interface.send_update()
 ```

+To run the above example you would need to install the core package `PyDMX` and the FTDI driver package `PyDMX-Drivers-FTDI`.

-A further example program is available in the `test.py` file in the repository root.
+A further example program is available in the `examples/simple.py` file in the repository root.

+## License

+This project is licensed under the BSD 3-Clause License.
+See the LICENSE file for more details.